ftzi/ai-tao/templates/main.md

   - Tests must catch regressions to enable confident iteration
   - A task is not complete until its tests are updated and passing

-**E2E Testing (Playwright):**
+**E2E Testing:**

-- **Prefer unit tests over e2e** - Unit/React tests are much faster to run and easier to fix.
+- **Prefer unit tests over e2e** - Unit tests are much faster to run and easier to fix.
 Use e2e only for: full user flows, visual regressions, complex multi-component interactions
 - **Minimize test count** - Prefer fewer, comprehensive tests over many small ones.
 Combine related actions into single tests
 - **Avoid trivial tests** - Don't test if something "renders" - other tests already verify this implicitly
 - **Each test must be fast** - E2e tests are expensive; keep them lean and purposeful
-- **Visual snapshots catch regressions** - Use `toHaveScreenshot()` for components where visual appearance matters
-- Run `bun e2e` to execute all e2e tests (starts dev server automatically via Playwright's webServer config)

 **Implementation Standards:**